The Mr. Potato Head Show

-The Mr. Potato Head Show is an American children's television series loosely based on the toyline of the same name by American toy company Hasbro.
-It aired on Fox as part of its Fox Kids programming block from September 12, 1998 to February 16, 1999.
+The Mr. Potato Head Show is an American children's television series loosely based on the toyline of the same name by toy company Hasbro.
+It aired on Fox as part of its Fox Kids programming block from September 12, 1998, to February 16, 1999.

 Production

 The Mr. Potato Head Show was developed by Dan Clark and Doug Langdale.
 The puppet characters were created by The Chiodo Brothers.
 Mark Bryan Wilson served as the show's puppet master while William Traetta served as the show's assistant puppet master.

 The series was considered lost for many years until Lost Media Wiki members Paroos and Luray found all the episodes of the series online.
 As of December 18, 2016, the series has resurfaced.

 Premise

 Throughout the series, Mr. Potato Head always puts on a TV episode with the help of his Kitchen Crew and presents each episode to the TV Guys so that they can air them on television.
 During production on each episode, Mr. Potato Head and his Kitchen Crew have various misadventures.